Exploring the $ \phi{\text -}\alpha $ interaction via femtoscopic study: Two-particle correlation function

 $ S\left(r\right) $ is the properly normalized single particle source function and in this work, it is supposed to be spherical and static Gaussian with source size $R$, $ S\left(r\right)=\exp\left(-r^{2}/4R^{2}\right)/\left(2\sqrt{\pi}R\right)^{3} $. $\Psi_{\phi{\text{-}}\alpha}^{\left(-\right)} $ is the relative wave function with the outgoing boundary condition.
 That can be calculated easily for a two-body systems by solving the Schr\"{o}dinger equation for a given $ \phi{\text -}\alpha $ potential.

-The two-particle correlations via KP formula, Eq.~\eqref{eq:kp}, is done by employing the "\textit{Correlation Analysis tool using the Schr\"{o}dinger Equation}" (CATS)~\cite{cats}.
-CATS tool kit is written in such a way to calculate the correlation function for given an interaction potential and an emission source of any form~\cite{mihaylov2023novel}.
+The calculations of two-particle correlations via the KP formula, Eq.~\eqref{eq:kp}, is done by employing the "\textit{Correlation Analysis tool using the Schr\"{o}dinger Equation}" (CATS)~\cite{cats}.
+For given an interaction potential and an emission source CATS tool kit computes the correlation function~\cite{mihaylov2023novel}.

-The $ \phi{\text -}\alpha $ correlation functions utilizing the KP formula, Eq.~\eqref{eq:kp} for three different source sizes, $ R = 1, 3 $ fm and $ 5 $ fm are calculated with various $ \phi{\text -}\alpha $ potentials and depicted in Fig.~\ref{fig:phiAlpha_cq_kp_R} a) , b) and c), respectively.
-The values of source sizes in accord with the typical sizes applied in the exploration of the two-hadron correlation functions ~\cite{jinno2024femtoscopic,kamiya2024}.
+The $ \phi{\text -}\alpha $ correlation functions by the KP formula, Eq.~\eqref{eq:kp} for three different source sizes, $ R = 1, 3 $ fm and $ 5 $ fm are calculated with various $ \phi{\text -}\alpha $ potentials and depicted in Fig.~\ref{fig:phiAlpha_cq_kp_R} a) , b) and c), respectively.
+The values of source sizes in accord with the typical sizes applied in the exploration of two-hadron correlation functions ~\cite{jinno2024femtoscopic,kamiya2024}.
 The particular dip shape can be observed at small source size $ R = 1 $ fm, that is conventional in the bound state of system near the threshold~\cite{jinno2024femtoscopic} (except in the case of QMC potential model by cutoff parameter $ \Lambda_{K} = 2 $ GeV).
 Moreover, Fig.~\ref{fig:phiAlpha_cq_kp_R} (a) shows the results for all cases of two potentials are different at low momentum $ q\lesssim100 $ MeV/c.
 According to Fig.~\ref{fig:v_phiAlpha} the HAL potential model, is more attractive than QMC potential model, thus it gives enhancement of $ C_{\phi\alpha}\left(q\right) $.

-At a larger source size $ R = 3 $, the QMC potential model by cutoff parameter $ \Lambda_{K} 2 $ GeV are distinguishable by the measurement of the $ \phi{\text -}\alpha $ correlation functions.
+At a larger source size $ R = 3 $, the QMC potential model by cutoff parameter $ \Lambda_{K} =2 $ GeV are distinguishable by the measurement of the $ \phi{\text -}\alpha $ correlation functions.
 Nevertheless, with the increase of the source size, the difference between the $ C_{\phi\alpha}\left(q\right) $s decreases until they are almost same for $ R = 5 $ fm.
 As a results, in the future experiments, the measurement of $ \phi{\text -}\alpha $ correlation function from a small source at relatively low momentum, significantly can be imposed by $ \phi{\text -}\alpha $ interaction at high densities.